VirtusLab/codetale/README.md

 To specify other branch, please add option -b <branch_name> as in the first example.
 #### Comments in a different repository, on a different server
 Case when source repository is i.e. on `github.com` and you want to store comments in `gitlab.com`.

+⚠ CodeTale plugin requires the source repository and comments repository to be on the same server.
+Use this option ony if you intend to work with a fork of the source repository, hosted on the same server as comments!
 ```bash
 java -jar converter-0.1.jar -i GithubPersonalAccessToken -o GitlabPersonalAccessToken github https://github.com/username/repository https://gitlab.com/username/repoForComments
 ```